The inductive blockwise Alperin weight condition for the Chevalley groups $F_4(q)$: The blocks of

 \subsection{The $3$-blocks}

 Let us assume that $3 \nmid q$ in this subsection.
 The $3$-blocks of~$G$ and their relevant invariants are described in Tables~\ref{1}--\ref{19} and~\ref{21} of the appendix, where the latter table contains the information for the exceptional double cover of $F_4(2)$.
 The derivation of these results is by far the most laborious part of this work.
 We are now going to prove, in a series of lemmas, that the entries in Columns~$5$--$7$ of Tables~\ref{1}--\ref{19} are correct.
 That is, for a semisimple $3'$-element $s \in G$ and a block $b \subseteq \cE_3( G, s )$ of positive defect, we determine a label for~$b$, as well as~$d(b)$ and~$l(b)$.
 We define $\varepsilon \in \{ 1, -1 \}$ by the condition that $3 \mid q - \varepsilon$, and write $e := e_3(q)$ for the order of~$q$ in~$\mathbb{F}_3$.
 Thus $e = 1$ if $\varepsilon = 1$, and $e = 2$, otherwise.

 \begin{lem} Let~$s \in G$ be a semisimple $3'$-element.
-Then every irreducible $3$-modular character~$\varphi$ of $\mathcal{E}_3( G, s )$ is a $\mathbb{Z}$-linear combination of elements of $\{ \hat{\chi} \mid \chi \in \mathcal{E}( G, s ) \}$, unless $s = 1$, in which case~$\varphi$ is still a $\mathbb{Q}$-linear combination of this set.
+Then every irreducible $3$-modular character~$\varphi$ of $\mathcal{E}_3( G, s )$ is a $\mathbb{Z}$-linear combination of elements of $\{ \check{\chi} \mid \chi \in \mathcal{E}( G, s ) \}$, unless $s = 1$, in which case~$\varphi$ is still a $\mathbb{Q}$-linear combination of this set.

-In particular, the number of irreducible $3$-modular characters contained in $\mathcal{E}_3( G, s )$ is equal to the rank of the $\mathbb{Z}$-span of $\{ \hat{\chi} \mid \chi \in \mathcal{E}( G, s ) \}$. \end{lem} \begin{prf} Let~$t \in C_G( s )$ be a non-trivial $3$-element.
+In particular, the number of irreducible $3$-modular characters contained in $\mathcal{E}_3( G, s )$ is equal to the rank of the $\mathbb{Z}$-span of $\{ \check{\chi} \mid \chi \in \mathcal{E}( G, s ) \}$. \end{lem} \begin{prf} Let~$t \in C_G( s )$ be a non-trivial $3$-element.
 By the list of semisimple class types of~$G$ in \cite{LL}, we find that $C_{G}( st )$ satisfies one of the hypotheses~(a) or~(b) of Lemma~\ref{GenerationLemma}, unless $s = 1$ and~$t$ is a quasi-isolated element of order~$3$ and class type~$4$.
-In the latter case, $C_{G}( st ) = C_{G}( t )$ satisfies hypothesis~(c) of the lemma, as all components of $[ C_{\mathbf{G}}( s ), C_{\mathbf{G}}( s ) ]^F$ are of type~$A$ and thus all unipotent characters of $C_G(t)$ are uniform.
+In the latter case, $C_{G}( st ) = C_{G}( t )$ satisfies hypothesis~(c) of the lemma, as all components of $[ C_{\mathbf{G}}( t ), C_{\mathbf{G}}( t ) ]^F$ are of type~$A$ and thus all unipotent characters of $C_G(t)$ are uniform.
 The result follows.
 For $s = 1$ our assertion follows from \cite[Proposition~$7.14$]{GeGuide} and the fact that decomposition numbers are integers.

-The final statement is a consequence of the fact that every $\hat{\chi}$ for $\chi \in \mathcal{E}( G, s )$ is a $\mathbb{Z}$-linear combination of irreducible Brauer characters contained in $\mathcal{E}_3( G, s )$. \end{prf}
+The final statement is a consequence of the fact that every $\check{\chi}$ for $\chi \in \mathcal{E}( G, s )$ is a $\mathbb{Z}$-linear combination of irreducible Brauer characters contained in $\mathcal{E}_3( G, s )$. \end{prf}

 We now prove our claims for the unipotent blocks.
 The unipotent $3$-blocks of~$G$ have been computed by Enguehard in \cite[p.~349--351]{En00}.
 We follow Carter's book \cite[p.~478f]{C2} for the notation of the unipotent characters of~$G$.